 - Easy to set the alarm and shut it off.
 The kids can do it on their own.

-- Alarm starts off with character voice and then makes a regular alarm noise, very effective in waking up even the sleepiest little heads.
+- The alarm starts off with a character voice and then makes a regular alarm noise, very effective in waking up even the sleepiest little heads.

 - There is a snooze feature on the alarm, although my kids haven’t had the privilege to use it.